Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List Basics: 15 Biggest Travel Essentials

 No matter where your road takes you, there are a few crucial bits of backpacking gear that are universally useful for the travelling kind.
-These are the travel essentials that should be the first things tossed in your backpack.
+These are the travel essentials that should be the first things added to any backpacking packing list.

 Before you pack your passport, before you pack your socks, PACK YOUR HEADTORCH.